alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

   h2 { color: #d01c11; }
 </style>

-I semi-regularly do a braindump of my ideas for running inclusive conferences, and I finally realised it would be useful to have it all written up in one place.
+I semi-regularly do a braindump of my ideas for running inclusive conferences, and I realised it would be useful to have it all written up in one place.
-Last week, I had a meeting with [Lauren Couch][lauren], the head of Diversity and Inclusion at Wellcome, and she was kind enough to lend me the notes she wrote -- this is the tidied-up summary.
+Last week, I had a meeting with [Lauren Couch][lauren], the head of Diversity and Inclusion at Wellcome, and she was kind enough to lend me the notes she wrote -- this is the tidied-up version.

 For better or for worse, conferences can be really important for career development.
 Sharing ideas, having conversations, meeting new people -- if you can't attend conferences, you miss out on a lot of these ooportunities.
-It's important to open these events to as wide a range as people as possible.
+It's important to open these events to as wide a range as people as possible, and make them feel welcome when they attend.
 It addresses a serious unfairness, and everyone benefits from having a wider diversity of people and ideas.

-This is mostly based on my experience with small, community conferences in the UK tech industry.
+This is mostly based on my experience with small, community conferences in the European tech industry.
 Underrepresented groups in tech include women, people with disabilities, people on low income, people who don't have European or US citizenship -- and the suggestions reflect that.

 If you're an event organiser, you can take these ideas to make your events more inclusive and accessible.

-If you attend, speak at, or sponsor an event, you have power -- you can demand these accommodations where they don't already exist.
+If you attend, speak at, or sponsor an event, you have power -- you can ask for these accommodations where they don't already exist.
 Be picky about where you choose to participate, and walk away from events that don't meet your standards.

 [lauren]: https://twitter.com/like_the_sofa